 If one of the parties is a patentee, no reference should be made to the patent claims nor to the fact that such claims correspond to the counts.
 See § 1101.02(f), last paragraph.
 However, this restriction does not apply to claims of the application.
-Language such as the following is suggested: "Applicant's claims-are considered fully met by (or unpatentable over) the-reference."
+Language such as the following is suggested: "Applicant's claims-are considered anticipated by (or unpatentable over) the reference."

-U.S. DEPARTMENT OF COMMERCE Patent Office
+UNITED STATES DEPARTMENT OF COMMERCE Patent and Trademark Office